Dementium II: Plot

 Dementium II opens with the protagonist of Dementium: The Ward, William Redmoor, awakening in a hospital bed.
 He is escorted through the facility to a cell in which he finds a postcard from himself, which urges him to flee the hospital.
 Suddenly, the world around William changes into a demented version of its usual appearance, and he is forced to fight his way through this altered reality.

 As William progresses reality shifts from normal to demented semi-frequently, and occasionally more postcards from himself show up, giving him direction and advice.
 Inside the hospital, he confronts the chief doctor, who informs William that the demented reality began manifesting only after surgery was done on William's brain, implicating that something was 'let out' of William's head.
 The doctor then shifts into a more macabre version of himself as reality shifts again, and unleashes an enemy on William.
 Afterwards, William continues looking for a way out of the hospital, eventually stumbling upon his intake form, which claims he murdered his wife, and is suffering from a "schizotypal disorder" or some unknown mental illness.
 William manages to escape the hospital through a tunnel dug in the boiler room.

-William makes his way to a nearby village, all while fighting monsters that have infested the countryside.
+William makes his way to a deserted village nearby, all while fighting monsters that have infested the countryside.
 He stumbles across various notes, allegedly from his wife, that lead him from place to place in an effort to meet up with her.
-This leads him to his daughter's grave, from which he digs up a doll, and brings it to a church where his wife is supposed to be waiting.
-He is attacked by another monster, and is then urged by a postcard to return to the hospital to stop the doctor.
+She urges him to find their daughter and leads him to his daughter's grave, from which he digs up a doll and brings to a church where his wife is supposed to be waiting and she is revealed to have been a wendigo disguised as his wife.
+After defeating the wendigo he finds a postcard telling him to return to the hospital to stop the doctor.

 Upon returning to the hospital the doctor speaks to William through the intercom, lamenting William's lack of cooperation.
 In the hospital, William finds a page from a book that speaks of Malatesta, an ancient serpent trapped within the Plane of Anguish.
 According to the page, Malatesta will infect a host and try to break free from the Plane of Anguish using that host.
 If the serpent breaks free, it becomes invincible.
 William makes his way to a portal to the Plane of Anguish, while being taunted by the doctor, who is implied to be Malatesta's host.
 William enters the Plane, and defeats the Serpent.

 After the fight, William awakens in a normal room, but upon trying to leave, he sees the doctor instead of his own reflection in a mirror.
-The doctor reaches out and pulls him in.
+When he moves in closer to investigate the doctor reaches out and pulls him in and the game ends.